New Insights into Time Series Analysis II -- No Correlated Observations

-The adjusted coefficients for sample size are used because samples having few measurements have larger fluctuations in the estimated parameters.
-For instance, the Fisher-Pearson coefficient (given by $\sqrt{n\times(n-1)}/(n-1)$) for a sample having $10$ and $100$ measurements is $1.054$ and $1.005$, respectively.
+The adjusted coefficients for sample size are used because samples with few measurements have larger fluctuations in the estimated parameters.
+For instance, the Fisher-Pearson coefficient (given by $\sqrt{n\times(n-1)}/(n-1)$) for a sample with $10$ and $100$ measurements is $1.054$ and $1.005$, respectively.
 As result, for instance, this correction increases the value if the skewness is positive, and makes the value more negative if the skewness is negative.
-It cannot be used for parameters that only assume positive values like standard deviation.
+It cannot be used for parameters that only assume positive values such as standard deviation.
 Therefore other adjusted coefficients have been proposed in a similar fashion.
 These coefficients increase the dispersion in a population since they enlarge the range of values.

-A single equation to create coefficients to adjust for sample size has been used for all statistical parameters.
+A single equation to create coefficients to adjust for sample size has been used for all statistical parameter.
 However, the best adjustment is found using a specific equation for each statistical parameters, since they each have different accuracies (see Sect.~\ref{sec_Sumary_tests}).
-The simulations described in the Sect.~\ref{sec_Sumary_tests} were used to determine a model for each dispersion statistical parameter, given by
+The simulations described in Sect.~\ref{sec_Sumary_tests} were used to determine a model for each dispersion statistical parameter given by

 where $b_{(P)}$ is a real number constant (see Table~\ref{tab_coef}).
-For unknown distributions, i.e. not included in our analysis, the even mean value may be used.
+For unknown distributions, i.e. not included in our analysis, the even-mean value may be used.